 This is a survey course that acquaints students with the salient components of the discipline and the curriculum.
-It covers the various functional areas of International Business such as trade, finance, law, management, and marketing.
-It also examines the importance of culture and its impact on human behavior, and brings home to students the importance of understanding cultural differences for the successful pursuit of a career in international business.
+It covers the various functional areas of international business such as trade, finance, law, management and marketing.
+It also examines the importance of culture and its impact on human behavior and demonstrates the importance of understanding cultural differences for the successful pursuit of a career in international business.
 The course introduces students to career opportunities in the international business field.

 INB 3850 SPECIAL TOPICS (1-3 credits)

 Various topics in international business.
 These may be one-time or occasional course offerings.

 NOTE: Below are other required major courses in the interdisciplinary International Business curriculum: